istio/istio.io/content/en/docs/ops/ambient/usage/inpod/index.md

 ### Inpod traffic redirection model

-The core design principle behind the new inpod traffic redirection function is that the ztunnel proxy has the ability to perform all its data path required functionality directly inside the linux network namespace of an ambient endpoint/ pod.
-This is achieved via a combination of new functionality added to the `istio-cni` node agent and the ztunnel proxy components from the 1.21.0 release onwards.
-A key benefit of this model is that it enables Istio Ambient to work alongside any Kubernetes CNI plugin transparently and without impacting kubernetes networking features.
+The core design principle behind the ambient inpod traffic redirection function is that the ztunnel proxy has the ability to perform all data path capture inside the Linux network namespace of the redirected workload.
+This is achieved via a cooperation of functionality between the `istio-cni` node agent and the ztunnel node proxy components.
+A key benefit of this model is that it enables Istio Ambient to work alongside any Kubernetes CNI plugin transparently, without impacting Kubernetes networking features.

 The following figure illustrates the sequence of events when a new workload pod is started in (or added to) an ambient-enabled namespace.